borysovamaryna/revenue-and-cost/README.md

-# revenue-and-cost

-## Опис

-У цьому проєкті проведено повний цикл аналізу даних продажів міжнародної компанії, яка здійснює діяльність як в офлайн-магазинах, так і через інтернет.

-## Джерело даних

-Проєкт базується на трьох датасетах:

-- **events.csv** — дані про продажі за декілька років
-- **products.csv** — інформація про товари та їх категорії
-- **countries.csv** — інформація про країни та регіони

-## Аналіз даних

-На початковому етапі було:

-- досліджено структуру даних
-- описано колонки кожної таблиці
-- визначено ключові поля для об'єднання:
-  - product_id
-  - country_code

-## Очищення даних

-Проведено повну очистку даних:

-### Обробка пропущених значень
-- проаналізовано частку пропусків
-- визначено причини їх виникнення
-- застосовано:
-  - заповнення
-  - видалення (даних, які не вплинуть на поточний аналіз)

-### Типи даних
-- перевірено коректність типів
-- виконано перетворення (datetime)

-### Додатковий аналіз даних
-- виявлено дублікати
-- усунуто проблеми, які можуть бути викликані різними регістрами
-- перевірено дані на аномалії

-## Оформлення кінцевого датафрейму для аналізу

-- об’єднано всі таблиці в один датафрейм
-- видалено зайві колонки
-- перейменовано поля для зручності
-- додано поля, які потрібні для подальших розрахунків

-## Основні метрики

-Було розраховано основні бізнес-метрики:

-- загальна кількість замовлень
-- загальний дохід (revenue)
-- загальний прибуток (profit)
-- загальні витрати
-- кількість країн
-- кількість категорій
-- середній чек

-## Аналітика продажів

-### Аналіз за категоріями товарів
-- прораховано витрати, доходи та прибуток у розрізі категорій за допомогою зведеної таблиці
-- проаналізовано витрати, доходи, прибуток та продажі по категоріям у розрізі каналім (онлайн, офлайн)

-### Географічний аналіз
-- продажі, дохід, витрати та прибуток за країнами
-- визначення найбільш та найменш прибуткових країн

-### Аналіз каналів продажу
-- онлайн та офлайн в розрізі регіонів
-- співвідношення каналів в продажах, прибутку, витратах та доходу

-## Аналіз періоду обробки замовлень

-Проаналізовано час між замовленням та відвантаженням:

-- за категоріями товарів
-- за країнами
-- за регіонами
-- за способом замовлення (онлайн, офлайн)

-Досліджено вплив часу доставки на прибуток.

-## Аналіз динаміки

-Проведено аналіз динаміки продажів:

-- загальна динаміка у часі
-- тренди по:
-  - категоріях
-  - країнах (ТОП-10)
-  - регіонах

-## Продажі по дням тижня

-Проаналізовано продажі за днями тижня:

-- визначено найприбутковіші дні
-- виявлено можливу сезонність товарів

-## Візуалізації

-Для аналізу використано візуалізації:

-- лінійні графіки (динаміка)
-- bar charts (порівняння)
-- scatterplot (для виявлення залежності)

-## Результати

-- Визначено географію продажів: регіони та країни з найбільшими продажами
-- Визначено найбільш прибуткові категорії
-- Визначено чи є вплив часу доставки на прибуток
-- Проаналізовано сезонність продажів
-- Визначено тенденцію динаміки

-## Використано

-- Python (pandas, numpy)
-- Visualization (matplotlib, seaborn)
+#  Revenue and Cost Analysis

+##  Description

+This project presents a full-cycle sales data analysis for an international company operating through both offline stores and online sales channels.

+##  Data Sources

+The project is based on three datasets:

+- `events.csv` — sales data collected over several years
+- `products.csv` — product and category information
+- `countries.csv` — countries and regions information

+##  Data Analysis

+At the initial stage, the following steps were completed:

+- explored the data structure
+- described columns in each table
+- identified key fields used for merging:
+  - `product_id`
+  - `country_code`

+##  Data Cleaning

+A full data cleaning process was performed.

+### Missing Values Handling

+- analyzed the percentage of missing values
+- identified possible causes of missing data
+- applied:
+  - missing value imputation
+  - removal of data that did not affect the current analysis

+### Data Types

+- validated column data types
+- performed datatype conversions (`datetime`)

+### Additional Data Quality Checks

+- identified duplicates
+- resolved issues caused by inconsistent letter casing
+- checked data for anomalies and outliers

+##  Final Analytical Dataset Preparation

+- merged all tables into a single dataframe
+- removed unnecessary columns
+- renamed fields for better readability
+- added calculated fields required for further analysis

+##  Key Metrics

+The following business metrics were calculated:

+- total number of orders
+- total revenue
+- total profit
+- total costs
+- number of countries
+- number of product categories
+- average order value

+## 🛍 Sales Analytics

+### Product Category Analysis

+- analyzed costs, revenue, and profit by product category using pivot tables
+- analyzed sales, revenue, profit, and costs by category across sales channels (online/offline)

+### Geographic Analysis

+- analyzed sales, revenue, costs, and profit by country
+- identified the most and least profitable countries

+### Sales Channel Analysis

+- analyzed online and offline sales across regions
+- compared channel contribution to sales, revenue, costs, and profit

+##  Order Processing Time Analysis

+Analyzed the time between order placement and shipment:

+- by product category
+- by country
+- by region
+- by sales channel (online/offline)

+Additionally, the impact of delivery time on profit was investigated.

+##  Trend Analysis

+Performed sales trend analysis, including:

+- overall sales dynamics over time
+- trends by:
+  - product categories
+  - top-10 countries
+  - regions

+##  Sales by Day of Week

+Analyzed sales performance by weekday:

+- identified the most profitable days
+- detected possible product seasonality

+##  Visualizations

+The analysis includes the following visualizations:

+- line charts (trend analysis)
+- bar charts (comparisons)
+- scatter plots (relationship analysis)

+##  Results

+The project helped identify:

+- regions and countries with the highest sales
+- the most profitable product categories
+- the impact of delivery time on profit
+- seasonality patterns in sales
+- key sales and revenue trends over time

+## 🛠 Technologies Used

+- Python (`pandas`, `numpy`)
+- Data Visualization (`matplotlib`, `seaborn`)
 - Google Colab

-## Автор
-Борисова Марина